ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Function: Enables the lightweight query execution statistics profiling infrastructure. unless your server is already CPU bound, like you’re running all the time with 95% CPU, unless you are at that point, turn on this trace flag at any server you have.
 This would be my advice here because this enables that lightweight profiling infrastructure there and then you’ll see in a few minutes what it unleashes here.
 So one thing that happens when I enable the lightweight profiling is that the sys.dm_exec_query_profiles DMV, which is something that actually populates the live query stats ability or feature of SSMS, now also is also populated with this lightweight profiling, which means that for all essence, we are now able to run a live query stats on all fashions at any given point in time, and this is extremely useful for let’s say a production DBA that someone calls and says, “Hey, you have a problem.
-To tap into running system and look at what it’s doing.”<br />
+To tap into running system and look at what it’s doing.”
+**Applies to: SQL Server 2016 (13.x) Service Pack 1 and later versions.
+Starting with SQL Server 2019 (15.x), this trace flag has no effect because lightweight profiling is enabled by default.**<br />
 Link: [Docs Trace Flags]<br />
 Link: https://support.microsoft.com/kb/3170113<br />
 Link: https://www.brentozar.com/archive/2017/10/get-live-query-plans-sp_blitzwho/<br />